Thursday, 21 September 2023

 A delightful woodland with an historic graveyard hidden among the trees.
 Follow the circular route through the forest, or set off on the long trek to Loch Frisa.
 This longer route is particularly suited to cyclists, but adventurous walkers and horse riders are more than welcome too.

 Glen Aros was once home to the medieval chapel of Cill an Ailean.
 Its graveyard is a peaceful place with some fascinating headstones.

 Discover the beautiful old gravestones in this peaceful burial ground, now lost deep within the forest.

 Section of uneven grassy path with some exposed tree roots.
 One steep slope.
-Includes a narrow section of boardwalk and some low branches.
 Parts may be muddy.